-Louisiana is one of a few states that does not require boaters to obtain any form of insurance policy.
+Louisiana is one of a few states that does not require boaters to obtain any insurance policy.
 As a result, people injured in boating accidents may need to pursue a boat operator directly for compensation.
-This will typically involve sending a demand letter directly to the defendant or their attorney for payment for injuries.
-These demands may include payment for medical costs, lost wages, pain and suffering, and more.
+This typically involves sending a demand letter to the defendant or attorney for injury payment.
+These demands may include payment for:

 In other cases, a defendant’s boat is covered by an insurance policy.
-When this applies, the plaintiff’s attorney will handle the claim through the insurance company and attempt to negotiate a settlement.
+When this applies, a boating accident attorney in Lafayette, LA, will handle the claim through the insurance company and attempt to negotiate a settlement.
 In either scenario, plaintiffs may need to take their case to court to collect compensation.

-Boat drivers have a duty to preserve the safety of other boaters, swimmers, and even their own passengers.
-If a boater causes an accident by acting recklessly or carelessly, that defendant may be legally liable for any injuries and losses sustained by the injured party.
+Boat drivers have a duty to preserve the safety of other boaters, swimmers, and even their passengers.
+If a boater causes a crash by acting recklessly or carelessly, that defendant may be legally liable for any injuries and losses sustained by the injured party.

 Sometimes, that boater may not be protected by insurance and could be personally responsible for the damage they cause.
 In others, the plaintiff could claim a boater’s insurance company.

 In either case, a boat accident lawyer in Lafayette, LA, at Laborde Earles, could help you build a comprehensive claim to demand compensation.
 There may be a limited time to file a claim, so let an attorney give you a free consultation today.